About the Multimedia Jobs Act

 • Transferable once to up to 10 assignees within one year from the credit being issued (allows credit to be sold via a broker, typically at a discount of 80-90 cents on the dollar).

-• Project cap is 20% of the annual cap at the time of application
+• Project cap is 20% of the annual cap at the time of application.

-• A redemption fee equal to 1% of the credit claimed to help fund the Michigan Film & Digital Media Office
+• A redemption fee equal to 1% of the credit claimed to help fund the Michigan Film & Digital Media Office.

 Practical Considerations

-Marketers can use tax credits against their own State of Michigan tax liabilities or they can be sold to an assignee that has a State of Michigan tax liability.
+Applicants can use tax credits against their own State of Michigan tax liabilities or they can be sold to an assignee that has a State of Michigan tax liability.
 If they don’t have a State of Michigan tax liability, they can sell it via a broker for typically 80-90 cents on the dollar to an assignee with State of Michigan tax liability.

 Praise for This Legislation